 My own Greenville line is well-researched, but in a combined 65 years of research between myself and Pat Thompson, we’ve never identified the parents of my second great-grandfather Jim Mays, never got close, until now.

 Mariah found something, hopefully, happiness, with Pleasant Walker raising a large family.
 But not so Jim.
 He may have been given up to be raised by another family member.
-He may have known all along Mariah was his mother and chose not to acknowledge her.
+He may have known all along Mariah was his mother and chose not to acknowledge her or she him.
+If it was rape, repeated rape by a white Mays, then one can understand the unfathomably deep pain and trauma that may have caused and…the distance.
 Or the family oral history is wrong and he did know his Mother.
 One can only speculate.

-Mariah’s brother Jack Choice is found living one home away from Jim Mays in 1870.
-This isn’t a coincidence and continues to point to a nexus between the Mays, Walker, and Choice families.
+Mariah’s brother Jack Choice is also found living one home away, right next door to Jim Mays in 1870.
+This is no coincidence and continues to point to a nexus between the Mays, Walker, and Choice families.

 A Father From Africa

-Mariah disappears from the record after 1880, probably passing away shortly after, but her parents are documented in several records.
+Mariah Walker-Choice disappears from the record after 1880, probably passing away shortly after, but her parents are documented in several records.
 At the close of the Civil War, Mariah’s parents are “Ellick Choice + wife” on a Freedmen’s Bureau ration report in 1865, listed as “very old.”
-On a second ration document, they’re listed as follows, “Alech” Choice, 75 years old, “Sylvia,” 70 years old, and they “live at Lenhart’s” (living on the Lawrence Lenhardt plantation).
+On a second ration document, they’re listed as follows, “Alech” Choice, 75 years old, “Sylvia,” 70 years old, and they “live at Lenhart’s” (living on the Lawrence Lenhardt plantation — see Map).
 Each received 1 corn bushel and 8 lbs of bacon from the government.
 Such sustenance was desperately needed in Greenville during and immediately after the war.
-Two harsh winters, the loss of enslaved labor farming, and war had impoverished the Piedmont region of South Carolina.
-Thousands of free blacks and poor whites were starving.
-The Freedmen’s Bureau literally saved hundreds of thousands of lives post-emancipation.
+Two harsh winters, the loss of enslaved labor for farming, and war had impoverished the Piedmont region of South Carolina.
+Thousands of free blacks and poor whites were starving, thousands died.
+The Freedmen’s Bureau literally saved millions of black and white lives post-emancipation.

-A search of the 1870 census for the Walkers turned up Alex still
+A search of the 1870 census for the Walkers turned up Alex Choice still

-Here is the remarkable enumeration of the Walker family that has brought me one step closer to my ancestral home:
+Here is the remarkable enumeration of the Walker family on the 1870 US Census that has brought me one step closer to my ancestral home:

 - Pleasant Walker, 45, personal estate, $200